polterguy/magic/backend/files/misc/common-startup-files/default.md

 - NEVER use `--` comment syntax inside of entities.

 **IMPORTANT** - DO NOT CREATE MERMAID CHARTS WITH `--` COMMENTS!!

+### Workflows

+To execute a workflow simply implies following the steps in it, one by one, asking the user for input when required, until you're done with the whole process.

+### SQL

+If you need to execute SQL towards a database directly using the "execute-sql" function, then make sure you know the schema to the database you need to execute said SQL towards.
+If not, use the "database-schema" function to retrieve it, such that you can construct an accurate SQL.

 ## Functions